-Peaky Blinders (Framed)Close
+Peaky Blinders (Mounted)Close

 This painting was based on a scene from the TV series of the same name and to me captures everything that those characters represented but at the same time touches on my own family as I still remember my Grandfather looking like this and have a few old photos that show him being a young dapper Dan.